 If you’re starting with an audience and not a community, you’re going to be starting out small, and that’s okay!
 First, you’ll want to identify the common bonds that will connect your fledgling community.
 What are their common goals, experiences, and interests?
 For example, let’s say you’re building a community around your boutique clothing store.
 A common goal your community may all share with each other is finding high-quality, bespoke pieces of clothing that help them stand out and feel unique.
 Their shared experiences might include a disdain for large shopping centers and a desire to shop and try on clothes in-person rather than online.
-Outside of clothes, their common interests incorporate a passion for art and design.
-Knowing these things, it’s now effective to create content for this group and entice them to start communicating with each other.
-I think we can all agree that we’re more likely to strike up a conversation or interaction with someone who we share commonalities with.

 You’ll also want to try and identify your communities early on and create segments for them.
 Namely, your Aware & Engage communities and your Excite & Ascend communities.
 Aware & Engage are typically those just becoming cognizant of your brand.
 They’re asking lots of questions and creating content about their first experiences.

 Excite & Ascend communities are your most loyal.
 They’ve been around for a while now and are the ones answering questions, hyping up your product launches, posting reviews, and making recommendations.
 They’re also always looking for ways to become better or more proficient with their purchase and look forward to content that may offer a fresh new way to interact with that purchase.
 Over time, you’ll want to transition the Aware & Engage community into that top-tier Excite & Ascend!